jodfie/TrunkSTARTer/docs/apps/huginn.md

 ## Install/Setup

 Huginn is extremely configurable.
-By default DS only includes variables for the database.
+By default TS only includes variables for the database.
 The container will run the default variables that are included in their `.env.example` in the container.
-However, you can pick and choose which [enviroment variables](https://github.com/huginn/huginn/blob/master/.env.example) you want to configure and include them in an [override](https://dockstarter.com/overrides/introduction/).
+However, you can pick and choose which [enviroment variables](https://github.com/huginn/huginn/blob/master/.env.example) you want to configure and include them in an [override](https://trunkstarter.com/overrides/introduction/).